How to run a meeting people want to stay awake for

 How to use your public speaking skills to successfully chair a meeting

-And if you can put these 7 things into practice I promise that you’ll run your next meeting in a way that makes people want to stay awake:
+And if you can put these 7 things into practice I promise that you’ll run your next meeting in a way that makes people want to stay awake.
+And incidentally, these are techniques that I cover in more depth in my 1-1 programme, Communication Spark:

 1. Don’t obsess on perfection.
 Doing something for the first time means it’s highly likely it won’t go perfectly.
 Accepting that and giving yourself some self-compassion lightens the load.